yaweli/pipi/README.md

 Generat button:
 ```
 	D Button("Save","*ID=SAVE")
+	D Button("logs","ID=LOGS/ML=LOGS/CLS=P")
 ```
-This will generate the nice blue button , with name and id=SAVE and will jump to the label SAVE when pressed
+This will generate the nice blue button , with name and id=SAVE and will jump to the label SAVE when pressed the ML stand for Mumps Label to jump to the CLS stand for the style P = for primary

 ![](btn.jpg)